-II.
-Borrower Eligibility
+I. Borrower Eligibility

-Borrow eEligibility shall be the lender's responsibility and shall be is limited to applicants and projects that meet certain criteria provided by the funding source and our underwriting standards.; eligibility shall be the lender's responsibility.
+Borrow eligibility shall be the lender's responsibility and is limited to applicants and projects that meet certain criteria provided by the funding source and our underwriting standards.

 Applicant eligibility per loan production will require the following: